-Millions of sheep and cattle graze pastures where liver fluke is endemic, mainly in south-eastern Australia.
+Millions of sheep, goats and cattle graze pastures where liver fluke is endemic, mainly in south-eastern Australia.

 Liver fluke costs millions of dollars each year in lost production, stock deaths, and costs of treatment and prevention.
 As with many worms, most of the economic cost is associated with production losses from infections that may not be apparent.

-Liver fluke occurs in regions and areas on individual farms, where the environment suits the fluke eggs, the intermediate host snails and the larval fluke—such as springs, slow-moving streams with marshy banks, irrigation channels and seepages.
+Liver fluke occurs in regions and areas on individual farms where watery environments, such as springs, slow-moving streams with marshy banks, irrigation channels and seepages, suit hatching of fluke eggs into swimming larvae and provide a habitat for aquatic snails.

 Liver fluke is limited to the higher rainfall (>600 mm per year) areas of NSW (typically the tablelands in the eastern part of the state, and nearby coastal areas to the east and slopes to the west), Victoria and Tasmania, and to small areas in Queensland and South Australia.
-Liver fluke may also be found in irrigation areas.
+Liver fluke may also be found in irrigation areas and also coastal areas of Queensland.

-Within the liver of affected final hosts, adult fluke in bile ducts produce eggs that flow in the bile to the intestines and are then passed in the sheep faeces.
-The eggs hatch in wet areas on pasture when mean daily temperatures are over 10°C. Larvae (miracidia) invade the intermediate hosts, which are lymnaeid snails: most commonly Lymnaea tomentosa in Australia and New Zealand.
+Adult fluke in bile ducts produce eggs that flow in the bile to the intestines and are passed out in the host’s faeces.
+The eggs hatch in wet areas on pasture when mean daily temperatures are over 10°C. Larvae (miracidia) invade the intermediate hosts, which are aquatic lymnaeid snails: most commonly Austropeplea (Lymnaea) tomentosa in Australia and New Zealand.
+In coastal subtropical Queensland, the exotic snail Pseudosuccinia (Lymnaea) columella has become endemic and is known to transmit liver fluke to goats.
 Once inside the snail, larvae develop and multiply as sporocysts, rediae and cercariae.

-The tadpole-like cercariae leave the snails, swimming until they encyst on vegetation, forming metacercariae: the infective stage of liver fluke.
-Grazing animals ingest the metacercariae, which release immature flukes in the small intestine.
+The tadpole-like cercariae leave the snails, swim until they find vegetation and form cysts (metacercariae), which are the stages infective to sheep, goats, cattle, other species and humans.
+Grazing animals ingest the cysts, which release immature flukes in the small intestine.
 The young flukes penetrate the intestinal wall, make their way to the liver, and then migrate through the liver tissue for 6–7 weeks before entering the bile ducts to become adults.
 Egg production starts 8–10 weeks after infection.
 Adult fluke can live for several years and produce over 20,000 eggs per day.

 Liver fluke disease can be acute, sub-acute or chronic, depending on the size of the infection and how quickly it is acquired.
-Disease is due to haemorrhage and tissue damage from migrating immature fluke and from damage to bile ducts and blood loss due to adult fluke.
+Disease is due to haemorrhage and tissue damage from immature fluke migrating through the liver, from damage to the bile ducts, and blood loss due to the feeding adult fluke.

 Acute fasciolosis: Possibly causes death, with or without abdominal pain, jaundice and anaemia.